LeeBohyun/SWE3033-S2023/week11/sqlite-intro-and-androbench.md

 ### 0. Write Report

-Write a **single page** report for SQLite database engine and the proposal must includes:
+Write a **single page** report for SQLite database engine and the proposal must include:

 1. Compare with the SQLite and client-server RDBMS (e.g., MySQL, RocksDB, and Oracle)
   - Advantages of the SQLite